 But before we begin, let’s consider term “fellowship” a bit.
 It is a difficult term to wrap our minds around, as we as Christians have a very different definition of it than the world does.
-The dictionary was not very helpful here, defining it with terms like “companionship, company; a community of interest, activity, feeling or interest; an association; a quality or state of being comradely.”1 The Old Webster was a little more helpful by adding the terms “partnership; joint interest; company, a state of being together.”2
+The dictionary was not very helpful here, defining it with terms like “companionship, company; a community of interest, activity, feeling or interest; an association; a quality or state of being comradely.”

 In contrast, Paul’s use of “fellowship” refers strictly to the relation of faith to Christ.
 It expresses our being one with Christ, as He prayed for in John 17, which “is not the elimination or fusion of personality but a new relationship based on the forgiveness of sins.”
 So, what fellowship comes down to is relationship: with Christ, with one another.